neutrofoton/neutrofoton.github.io/source/_posts/2016-12-29-c-plus-plus-priority-queue-with-comparator.markdown

 ---
 {% img left /images/logo/cpp-logo.png %}

-A <code>priority_queue</code> is categorized as a STL container adaptor.
+<code>priority_queue</code> is categorized as a STL container adaptor.
 It is like a queue that keeps its element in sorted order.
 Instead of a strict FIFO ordering, the element at the head of the queue at any given time is the one with the highest priority.

 The template class definition of <code>priority_queue</code> is as follow